 Services: Bathrooms, accessible showers, lifeguard, volleyball court, playground, lockers, beverage vendors, restaurants, information point, Barcelona WiFi, bicycle rental, and beach umbrella and lounge chair rental.

-You can go and bathe at the Fòrum, but this isn't a beach in the traditional sense.
-Instead, it's a sandless space reclaimed from the sea by means of a cement structure.
-In the area of the Fòrum baths, a section of sea has been enclosed and tamed to create a large, shallow, saltwater pool.
+You can go and bathe at the Fòrum, but this isn’t a beach in the traditional sense.
+In fact, it’s a sandless space reclaimed from the sea by means of a cement structure.
+In the Fòrum baths area, a section of sea has been enclosed and tamed to create a large, shallow, saltwater pool.
 You might not know that under its layers of asphalt and cement, the Fòrum buried the Camp de la Bota, the name given to the seafront area between Barcelona and Sant Adrià that represents a tragic chapter in Catalan history.
 Under Franco, it served as an execution site for people who opposed the dictatorship.
-A memorial along de esplanade leading to the baths honours the more than 1,700 victims.
+A memorial along the esplanade leading to the baths honours the more than 1,700 victims.

 Length: 375 metres